 - Emergency Response, First aid, and Safety and Evacuation plans for employees and visitors.

 - Network infrastructure and cyber security including data privacy and backup/duplication policies

 - Software development and support toolsets

-- Communications during BC events (internal and external)
+- Communications during Business Continuity (BC) events (internal and external)